Two Days in the Hunter Valley, Day Trips from Sydney - Emma Jane Explores

 There is also a Hop on/Hop off Bus option in the Hunter Valley that will stop at many of the major sites such as the Roche Estate, Estate Tuscany, Pokolbin Village, the Hunter Valley Gardens and Bimbadgen Winery.

-Two Days in the Hunter Valley
+Two days in the Hunter Valley

 Day 1

-Morning – Wine Tasting at Brokenwood Winery
+Morning – tasting at Brokenwood Winery

 Brokenwood is one of the most photogenic wineries in the Hunter Valley with its yellow umbrellas and big wooden entrance.
 A morning stop here on the winery tour will include a tasting as well as a Soil to Cellar Experience to learn more about the wine process here.
 Alternatively, for a simple tasting at the cellar door, a booking for $25 will allow you to taste at least 6 wines in the Brokenwood range.
 Bookings are absolutely necessary here, even mid-week.